Mohammed-Khamis99/AWS-Projects/README.md

 ![image](https://github.com/user-attachments/assets/5087426d-ada1-41dc-9f4a-a9d4624634fe)

 ## Setting Up Lambda Function
-1. Create a Lambda Function:
+1. Create a Lambda Function:.
 o	Navigate to the AWS Lambda service in the console. o	Click "Create function" and choose "Author from scratch". o	Assign a name (e.g., FunWithMath) and select the latest Python version for runtime.